M-Sigg/Time-Series-Analysis/README.md

 # Course Summary

-This repository contains the LaTeX source code of my summary of the Course Time Series Analysis at the University of Zurich.
+This repository contains the LaTeX source code of my lecture notes of the Course Time Series Analysis at the University of Zurich.

 If you are a student of UZH you can use the institutional log in on overleaf.com and there you can directly open this project from Github.